TrimBiggs/spims/README.txt

 ------------------
 Compile:
 In "spims" directory, run command:
     $  javac Spims.java

 Run:
-//TODO !!! : Make an executable JAR file with this
 In "spims" directory, run command:
     $  ./spims -p <file1> -s <file2>

 where
     <file1> is the name of an existing file in JPEG, PNG, or
     GIF format without animation (the "pattern image")

     <file2> is the name of an existing file in JPEG, PNG, or
     GIF format without animation (the "source image")

 NOTE
 ----
-This program was created entirely in Java using Java's default libraries.
+This program was created entirely in Java using Java's built-in libraries.